 This program provides various health, therapeutic and social services to the aged, aging and developmentally disabled to improve their quality of life.
 It also provides respite for caregivers enabling them to continue working outside of their homes while receiving assistance caring for their loved ones in a safe and loving environment.

-What is adult day care?
+What is an adult day center ?

-Participation in adult day care often prevents re-hospitalizations and may delay admission to residential long term care.
+Participation in adult day center often prevents re-hospitalizations and may delay admission to residential long term care.
 For participants who would otherwise stay at home alone, the social stimulation and recreational activities may improve or maintain physical function.